tagspaces/documentation/docs/ui/locations.md

 Do not choose very large directories such as your _home folder_ as a location root folder, as this may lead to performance issues.
 The reason for this is that TagSpaces is indexing the whole location every time you open it and the indexing can just take time if the location contains many files.
 On modern computers with SSD hard drives having a location with up to 60000 files is usually not a problem.
 The current upper limit for files indexed in a locations is 200000.
 :::

+### Open sub-folders

+You can open the sub-folder of a given location by clicking on the suit-case or the cloud icons depending on the location type.

+<CenteredVideo
+    caption="Open sub-folders of a location"
+    src="/media/videos/open-locations-subfolders.mp4"
+    posterUrl="/media/videos/open-locations-subfolders.png"
+    maxWidth="316px"
+    autoPlay
+    showCaption
+  />

 **Location types**

 In TagSpaces there are two type of locations, local and cloud based (e.g. on AWS S3 Object Storage).
 The type of the location can be selected during its creation.